danieltjw/aifutures/README.md

 ---

-# Future of Capitalism
+# Future of Capitalism, Wealth

-Abundant Intellect and Energy in the coming decades will reduce the cost of living (if inequality does not increase).
+[Abundant Intellect and Energy in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) and the eventual possibility of AGI / ASI will lead to an unprecedented amounts of wealth creation.

+In the age of profound abundance, capitalism and wealth inequality will be rendered meaningless.

+In contrast to the age of scarcity, people who horde excessive amounts of wealth will be treated as having an addiction problem.

 _In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._